Registration Policies & Class Procedures

 Magik Theatre Camps and Classes take place at Magik Theatre located in Hemisfair Park (420 S. Alamo Street.)

-Magik Theatre is a fully vaccinated company, and all teachers and staff are required to show proof of vaccination before starting employment.
+Magik Theatre is a fully vaccinated company, and all teachers and staff are required to show proof of COVID-19 vaccination before starting employment.

 COVID-19 vaccinations are recommended for campers, but not required.

-By participating in Magik Theatre Summer Camps you voluntarily assume all risks related to COVID-19 exposure.
+By participating in Magik Theatre Summer Camps, you voluntarily assume all risks related to COVID-19 exposure.
 We reserve the right to change our policies and to require masks, for any reason, based on the recommendations of the CDC or San Antonio Public Health.

 What we ask you to do: